falcopr/docker-x2go/README.md

 - MATE
 - systemd (yes, this container runs all the services of arch linux which also allows easier logging)

-**Beware: This is not a secure container when run like described because it has elevated privileges.**
+**Beware: This is not a secure container when run like described below because it has elevated privileges.**

 ## Prerequisites